Table of Contents

 For example, swimwear brand Mimi Hammer created a poll for their Instagram Stories to find out what swimsuit style their followers preferred.

-So, start utilizing polls and surveys, end social media posts with a question, or ask your followers to comment their thoughts.
+So, start utilizing polls and surveys, end social media posts with a question, or ask your followers to comment on their thoughts.

 And don’t just do it once.
 Make sure to ask your customers what they think from time to time so that they know their opinions are held in high esteem.